 - Property Markets

-- Housing Policy and Regulations
+- Policy and Regulation

 Each year, CAHF publishes its Housing Finance in Africa Yearbook.
 The profile above is from the 2018 edition, which has up-to-date profiles for 54 African countries.Download yearbook